Bachelor of Science in Nursing

 - Identify, evaluate, and apply scientific evidence, clinical judgment, interprofessional perspective, and patient preference to the practice of nursing.

-- Knowledge of healthcare policies, both financial and regulatory, and how they impact nursing practice and the health care system.
+- Knowledge of healthcare policies, both financial and regulatory, and how they impact nursing practice and the healthcare system.

 - Clinical reasoning within the context of patient-centered care across the lifespan, to diverse patients, that reflects ethical values.